aashishU/e-learning-api/README.md

 - All the tables can be created using seedData.js file.
 - This file also contains dummy data that can also be inserted.
-- Just uncomment the desired function and run node app.js
+- Just uncomment the desired function and run "node app.js"

 ---